-12 Foods That Will Improve Your Liver Function
+12 Foods to Improve Your Liver Function

-The importance of your liver
+The importance of the liver

 You may underestimate your liver and think it’s just “another organ” along with your lungs, stomach, and heart.
 However, its job is just as important as pumping blood or supplying oxygen.
 That’s because your liver has the tough job of eliminating the toxins that accumulate in your body.

 This means that your body stays clean thanks to your liver.
 Problems arise when it gets overloaded.
-That is, when it has to excrete too much “waste,” it gets overloaded and can’t do its job anymore.
+That is, when it has to excrete too much “waste”, it gets overloaded and can’t do its job anymore.
 This results in different diseases and symptoms.

 If this organ doesn’t work properly, your body doesn’t have a way to clean itself or absorb nutrients.
 Your eyes, brain, heart, and kidneys depend on your liver to function.
-Not to mention, your blood needs it to get rid of alcohol and medication.
+Your blood needs it to get rid of alcohol, for example.

-Additionally, it plays an essential role in destroying sick red blood cells, breaking up hemoglobin and insulin as well as storing vitamins and minerals.
+Additionally, it plays an essential role in destroying sick red blood cells, breaking up hemoglobin and insulin, as well as storing vitamins and minerals.

 Foods to improve your liver function